Mo'unga starts as Foster makes several changes to All Blacks team

 Jordie Barrett has overcome ankle injury concerns to hold on to the No 15 jersey, with another Springbok barrage of high balls likely.

 Caleb Clarke and Will Jordan start on the wings, while the coach persists with Rieko Ioane in the No 13 jersey.
-David Havili is at second five-eighths and Aaron Smith returns at halfback.
+David Havili is at second five-eighths and Aaron Smith continues at halfback.

-Under-pressure captain Sam Cane has retained his place as openside flanker, and takes the field alongside No 8 Ardie Savea and returning locks Scott Barrett and Sam Whitelock.
+Under-pressure captain Sam Cane has retained his place as openside flanker, and takes the field alongside No 8 Ardie Savea and Shannon Frizell, who has been called up to fill the No 6 jersey after Akira Ioane, who moves to the bench, had little impact last week.

-Shannon Frizell takes the No 6 spot, with Akira Ioane moving to the bench, and hooker Samisoni Taukei'aho — one of the few bright performers last week — gets another test start.
+Locks Scott Barrett and Sam Whitelock return to duty, as does hooker Samisoni Taukei'aho — one of the few bright performers last week.

+Uncapped tighthead Fletcher Newell is set to make his All Blacks debut from the bench, with Angus Ta'avao missing out after struggling in the front row last week.

+Codie Taylor returns to the bench after being dropped in the first test, while George Bower, Tupou Vaa'i, Finlay Christie and Quinn Tupaea make up the rest of the substitutes.

 "Belief and confidence remain high in our group, which is working incredibly hard this week," said Foster.
 "Playing at Ellis Park is always a special occasion for any All Black team, and this weekend will be no different.